Regions of the Thirteen Colonies Lesson Plan: People, Places, and Environments

 - Have students read one of the five Related Reading articles.
 Partner them with someone who read a different article to share what they learned with each other.

-Step 3: ENGAGE
+Step 3: APPLY and ASSESS

 Students express what they learned about the regions of the thirteen colonies while practicing essential literacy skills with one or more of the following activities.
 Differentiate by assigning ones that meet individual student needs.

 - Make-a-Movie: Imagine you’re traveling through the thirteen colonies.Produce a travelog that answers this question: How did geography impact life in different colonies?
-(Essential Literacy Skill: Determine central ideas)

 - Make-a-Map: Make a concept map comparing and contrasting the three regions of the thirteen colonies.
-(Essential Literacy Skill: Summarize key details)

 - Creative Coding: Code a game challenging players to determine whether information describes the colonies in the New England, Middle, or Southern regions.
-(Essential Literacy Skill: Acquire and use domain specific words and phrases)

 Mission U.S.: For Crown or Colony: Students use what they know about tensions between England and the colonists to take on the role of an apprentice to a newspaper printer in Boston in 1770.